gnarledrootsystems/calme/README.md

    2. Run: `pip3 install -r requirements.txt`
    3. Exit the venv environment: `deactivate`

+5. Make `calme.py` executable
+   1. Run `sudo chmod +x calme.py`

-4. Create a symlink for exec funsies
+6. Create a symlink for exec funsies
    1. Run: `ln -s path/to/calme/calme.py /usr/local/bin/calme.py`
    2. Or whichever pathing area you wish that is included in `$PATH`

-5. Create events anywhere!
+7. Create events anywhere!
    1. Once you have the symlink set up, you can call `calme.py` from anywhere
    2. Run: `calme.py -n "Hello World!"`